Voice Dictation for Lawyers: GDPR and Client Confidentiality

 Can a lawyer use any voice dictation tool?

-Not safely.
-Legal authorities recommend verifying server location, confidentiality commitments, and the absence of data reuse before using an AI tool with data covered by attorney-client privilege.
+Not without checking.
+It is prudent to verify server location, confidentiality commitments, and the absence of data reuse before using an AI tool with information covered by client confidentiality.

 Does Fast Dictate work with legal case management software?

 Yes.
-Fast Dictate works in any application that accepts text.
-It is compatible with Clio, MyCase, PracticePanther, and all other case management software, as well as Word, Outlook, and web browsers.
+It works in any application that accepts text, including Clio, MyCase, PracticePanther, and all other case management software, as well as Word, Outlook, and web browsers.

-Can Fast Dictate be used by the entire firm, not just one lawyer?
+Can the whole firm use it, not just one lawyer?

 Yes.
 Each firm member can have their own Fast Dictate account.
 The application installs on Mac and Windows, making it suitable for firms with mixed computing environments.